Ansys Fluent, CFX

 cfx5solve -batch -def <path to .def file> -chdir <path to working directory on scratch> -parallel -part <number of cores> -start-method "Open MPI Local Parallel" -par-dist <hostfile>

-option is required, otherwise it will not work.
+The -chdir option is required, otherwise it will not work.

 Creating a SLURM script